finos/rune-dsl/documentation/rosetta-modelling-component.md

 Each attribute of the `metadata` annotation corresponds to a different qualifier:

-- The `scheme` qualifier specifies a mechanism to control the set of values that an attribute can take, without having to define this attribute as an enumeration in the model.
-Typically, such attribute is represented as a basic `string` type.
-The relevant scheme information may be sourced when [mapping](#mapping-component) that attribute.
+- The `scheme` qualifier specifies a mechanism to control the set of values that an attribute can take, without having to define this attribute as an [enumeration](#enumeration) in the model.
+Typically, an attribute associated with a scheme is represented as a basic `string` type.
+The annotation indicates that the relevant scheme information should be sourced when populating the attribute.
 - The `template` qualifier indicates that a data type is eligible to be used as a [data template](#data-template).
 Data templates provide a way to store data which may be duplicated across multiple objects into a single template, to be referenced by all these objects.
 - the other metadata annotations are used for [cross-referencing](#cross-referencing).